Selena: Impact

 A few days later, Howard Stern mocked Selena's murder and burial, poked fun at her mourners, and criticized her music.
 Stern said, "This music does absolutely nothing for me.
 Alvin and the Chipmunks have more soul ...
 Spanish people have the worst taste in music.
 They have no depth."
 Stern's comments outraged and infuriated the Hispanic community in Texas.
-Stern played Selena's songs with gunshots in the background on his show.
-After a disorderly conduct arrest warrant was issued in his name, Stern made an on-air statement, in Spanish, saying his comments were not made to cause "more anguish to her family, friends and those who loved her".
-Stern was not formally charged.
+Stern's sound effects man added gunshots to her music played in the background on his show.
+A South Texas judge issued a disorderly conduct arrest warrant in Stern's name, claiming "I did it for all the Tejano fans".
+Free-speech advocates said the warrant was unconstitutional.
+"It fails the First Amendment test", said Jay Jacobson, executive director for the Texas chapter of the American Civil Liberties Union.
+"It's a speech that is protected - being a music critic, no matter how harsh, is not grounds for criminal charges."
+Stern made an on-air statement, in Spanish, saying his comments were not made to cause "more anguish to her family, friends and those who loved her".
 The League of United Latin American Citizens boycotted Stern's show, finding his apology unacceptable.

 Texas retailers removed any products that were related to Stern, while Sears and McDonald's sent a letter stating their disapproval of Stern's comments to the media because some fans believed the companies sponsored Stern's show.
 Within a week, on NBC's The Tonight Show with Jay Leno, Stern and Robin Quivers (his co-host) were asked whether Stern's remarks about Selena were acceptable.
 Quivers decided not to talk about the situation to avoid arguing with Stern.
 When Linda Ronstadt—a pop singer of Mexican-American heritage—appeared on the show, she and Quivers argued when Ronstadt defended Selena.

 On April 12, 1995, two weeks after Selena's death, George W. Bush, governor of Texas at the time, declared her birthday, April 16, Selena Day in the state.
 He said Selena represented "the essence of south Texas culture."
 Some European Americans in Texas wrote to the editor of the Brazosport Facts during April and May, asking what the big deal was; some were offended that Selena Day fell on Easter.
 Others said, "Easter is more important than Selena Day", and that they believed people should let Selena rest in peace and continue with their lives.
 Mexican Americans in Texas wrote vociferously to the newspaper.
 Some said others were too critical of Selena Day, and should not have responded so rudely.